Cognitive Psychology MCQs 30 Questions Online Test

 - d) Decision-making strategies

-Which cognitive bias describes the tendency to seek information that confirms existing beliefs?
+Which cognitive bias describes the tendency to seek information that confirms existing beliefs?- a) Availability bias

 - b) Confirmation bias